Victor Robles Player Props: Nationals vs. Cubs

 Victor Robles At The Plate

-- In nine games this year (36.0%), he has scored, including multiple runs twice.
+- In nine games this season (34.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.